The Immutable, Unchanging Rules of Civilization as Told by Your

 - Vote (half a minute): All Houses vote for or against the law.
 If the majority voted for the law, it passes, and is posted on the Law Board.

 - Payment (half a minute): The Sovereign decides who will pay for the law.
-They lose Power or Favors, up to a maximum of 2 Power and 2 Favors per House.
+They lose Power or Favors, up to a maximum of 4 Power per House.

 The Proposals section repeats three times.
 Players can call for an Uprising at any point during this time.